KoKoKotlin/hh-lang/README.md

 ### BUGS:
   - when passing list literals behind idents in func argument list, then the parser thinks the len expr of the list is an indexing of the ident
-  - bug in error reporting in the parser when multiple numbers are next to each other